Iodine Stain Removal Tips And Techniques

 Step 5: If the stain is not removed you can create a stronger stain removal solution -- one cup of cool water and 1 tablespoon of sodium thiosulfate.

-Step 6: Using this solution, sponge the stain caused by the iodine with a clean white cloth.
+Step 6: Using this solution, sponge the spot with a clean white cloth.

 Step 7: Next, rinse well with cool water, making sure all of the cleaning solution is removed from the fabric.